revell-logo

 • Allen Wrench Set: Essential for making adjustments on most modern sights

-• Third Axis Level Tool: Specialized tools make third axis adjustment much easier
+• Third Axis Level Tool: Specialized tools make third axis adjustment much easier and more accurate

 • Target with Clear Aiming Point: Use targets with distinct bullseyes for precise group assessment

-• Rangefinder: Accurate distance measurement is crucial for proper sight adjustment
+• Rangefinder: Accurate distance measurement is crucial for proper sight adjustment and yardage confirmation

 Troubleshooting Common Sight Issues